chainwayxyz/clementine-cli/docs/wallet.md

 ## About Clementine Wallets

-Clementine wallets are specialized Bitcoin key managers designed for secure bridge operations with Citrea.
-Unlike Bitcoin Core wallets that manage multiple addresses, each Clementine wallet corresponds to a single Bitcoin address with its associated private key.
-Clementine wallets generate addresses with specific prefixes that indicate their intended bridge use case and prevent accidental misuse of funds.
+Clementine CLI wallets are specialized Bitcoin key managers designed for secure bridge operations with Citrea.
+Unlike Bitcoin Core wallets that manage multiple addresses, each Clementine CLI wallet corresponds to a single Bitcoin address with its associated private key.
+Clementine CLI wallets generate addresses with specific prefixes that indicate their intended bridge use case and prevent accidental misuse of funds.

 ### Address Prefixes and Purpose Field